 Pinealon Protects Cells from Caspase-3 and Cell Death

-Caspase-3 is not only active in neurologic tissue though, it is almost universal.
-Research using models of heart attack indicates that pinealon may reduce caspase-3 levels following myocardial infarction.
-The short peptide may have application both in treating heart attack and in preventing the long-term remodeling that causes so much dysfunction following a myocardial infarction.
+However, Caspase-3 is generally always active, not only in neurologic tissue.
+Research on heart attack simulations suggests that Pinealon may lower caspase-3 levels after myocardial infarction.
+The short peptide may be used to treat heart attacks as well as to stop the long-term remodeling that results in so much dysfunction after myocardial infarction.

 Pinealon is effective in reducing caspase-3 expression in skin cells.
 Pinealon promotes cell proliferation in both young and elderly animals by lowering apoptosis in the skin.
 It has been shown that doing so accelerates the regeneration process and counteracts age-related disease in the skin.
 Pinealon may potentially be used in severe burn therapy as well as sun protection as part of a multifaceted approach to wound healing.

 Given its name, it should come as no surprise that Pinealon influences both sleep behavior and the sleep-wake cycle.
 According to research, the pineal gland may assist to control the dysfunction brought on by shift work and other activities (such as long-distance travel) that disturb regular sleep patterns.
 When the circadian rhythm is disrupted, the peptide seems to return the pineal gland to its normal state, which helps with sleep, depression, mood, blood pressure, and other things.